DataFirst Corporation Privacy Shield Notice

-Individuals in the EEA and Switzerland have a right to access personal data about them, and to limit the use and disclosure of their personal data.
+Individuals in the EEA, the United Kingdom, and Switzerland have a right to access personal data about them, and to limit the use and disclosure of their personal data.
 As part of its certification to the Privacy Shield Frameworks, DataFirst is committed to respecting those rights.

 If you are an individual who believes your personal data is included in Migration Services Data or Customer Contact Data that we process on behalf of a customer in the EEA or Switzerland and would like to exercise your rights of access or choice, please contact that customer directly.
 Alternatively, you may contact DataFirst in accordance with the “Inquiries and Complaints” section of this Notice, in which case you should provide the name of the customer in the EEA or Switzerland who acts as the controller for your personal data.
 We will refer your request to that customer and will support them as needed in responding to your request.